 Notwithstanding the documents from the seller, it is important to independently investigate the property.
 A surveyor will assess the structure and condition of the property and your conveyancer will also arrange for searches to be conducted from the local authority.
 Enquiries will also be made of the local water authority to find out if the property is at risk of subsidence or flooding.

 If you are obtaining a mortgage, bear in mind that your conveyancer will also be acting on behalf of your Lender.
 They will receive the mortgage offer, check the terms and conditions carefully and carry out certain checks to ensure that they comply with the mortgage company’s requirements.

 Once your conveyancer has assessed the documentation, they will provide you with a report and let you know that everything is satisfactory.

 At this stage you and the seller will be invited to sign the contract by your conveyancers.
-Once both contracts are signed they will be exchanged with a date set for the completion of the sale.
+Once both contracts are signed they will be exchanged, and a date set for the completion of the sale.

-In preparation for the day of completion, your conveyancer will request funds from you/mortgage company to transfer to the sellers conveyancer on the date of completion.
+In preparation for the day of completion, your conveyancer will request that you/your mortgage company transfer funds to the seller’s conveyancer on the date of completion.

-Once funds are received by them you become the legal owner of the property.
+Once funds are received by them, you will become the legal owner of the property.
 Your conveyancer will deal with registering the property into your name.
-For most people this where the process ends and you can get on with enjoying your new home.
+For most people this is the point at which the process ends and you can get on with enjoying your new home.